Angela Davis: Political activism and speeches

-On October 16, 2018, Dalhousie University in Halifax, Nova Scotia, presented Davis with an honorary degree during the inaugural Viola Desmond Legacy Lecture, as part of the institution's bicentennial celebration year.

 On January 7, 2019, the Birmingham Civil Rights Institute (BCRI) rescinded Davis's Fred Shuttlesworth Human Rights Award, saying she "does not meet all of the criteria".
 Birmingham Mayor Randall Woodfin and others cited criticism of Davis's vocal support for Palestinian rights and the movement to boycott Israel.
-Davis said her loss of the award was "not primarily an attack against me but rather against the very spirit of the indivisibility of justice."
+Davis said her loss of the award was "not primarily an attack against me but rather against the very spirit of the indivisibility of justice".
 On January 25, the BCRI reversed its decision and issued a public apology, stating that there should have been more public consultation.

 In November 2019, along with other public figures, Davis signed a letter supporting Labour Party leader Jeremy Corbyn describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia, and racism in much of the democratic world", and endorsed him in the 2019 UK general election.

+Davis speaks at a memorial for Miss Major Griffin-Gracy at Glide Memorial Church, December 2025.

 On January 20, 2020, Davis gave the Memorial Keynote Address at the University of Michigan's MLK Symposium.

 Davis was elected as a member of the American Academy of Arts and Sciences in 2021.

-In recent years, Davis' work has reflected her concern over the incarceration of poverty-stricken and marginalized groups.
-In line with this, in December 2020, it was reported that Davis entered into a collaboration with Renowned LA fashion label to create clothing inspired by black activists called “Heroes of Blackness,” where a beneficiary of the fashion line is Underground Grit, a prison reform group.
+In recent years, Davis's work has reflected her concern over the incarceration of poverty-stricken and marginalized groups.
+In line with this, in December 2020, it was reported that Davis entered into a collaboration with Renowned LA fashion label to create clothing inspired by black activists called "Heroes of Blackness", where a beneficiary of the fashion line is Underground Grit, a prison reform group.

 Personal life

 From 1980 to 1983, Davis was married to Hilton Braithwaite.
 In 1997, she came out as a lesbian in an interview with Out magazine.
 By 2020, Davis was living with her partner, the academic Gina Dent, a fellow humanities scholar and intersectional feminist researcher at UC Santa Cruz.
-Together, they have advocated for the abolition of police and prisons, and for black liberation and Palestinian solidarity.
+Together, they have advocated the abolition of police and prisons, and championed black liberation and Palestinian solidarity.

 In a 2023 episode of the PBS series Finding Your Roots, Henry Louis Gates revealed to Davis that she is a descendant of William Brewster, a passenger on the Mayflower.
 Another ancestor revealed in the episode was Alabama politician John A. Darden, who is Davis's grandfather.
 In another episode titled Secret Lives it is revealed that Davis is related to Niecy Nash.